jenkinsci/compuware-zadviser-api-plugin/README.md

 ## Legal Notice

-By using a Compuware Plug-in, you are entering into an agreement with Compuware Corporation as follows:  (a) Compuware grants you a non-exclusive, non-transferable, non-sublicensable, revocable license to use and display the Plug-ins on your zAdvisor Application solely for your own internal business use.
+By using a Compuware Plug-in, you are entering into an agreement with Compuware Corporation as follows:  (a) Compuware grants you a non-exclusive, non-transferable, non-sublicensable, revocable license to use and display the Plug-ins on your zAdviser Application solely for your own internal business use.
 Your use of this Compuware Plug-in is subject to any and all software license and maintenance obligations to which Compuware and your, or your employer, have entered into in writing ("Agreements").
 This Compuware Plug-in is subject to all restrictions on use set forth in such Agreements.
 Subject to the Agreements, this Plug-in and Plug-in Content may not be copied, modified, deleted, reproduced, republished, posted, transmitted, sold, offered for sale, or redistributed without Compuware's prior written permission.
-You acknowledge and agree that Compuware may monitor the zAdvisor Application for compliance with the Agreement and these terms and conditions; (b) THE COMPUWARE PLUG-IN IS PROVIDED ON AN "AS IS" AND "AS AVAILABLE" BASIS.
+You acknowledge and agree that Compuware may monitor the zAdviser Application for compliance with the Agreement and these terms and conditions; (b) THE COMPUWARE PLUG-IN IS PROVIDED ON AN "AS IS" AND "AS AVAILABLE" BASIS.
 COMPUWARE DISCLAIMS ANY WARRANTIES, EXPRESS, IMPLIED OR STATUTORY, REGARDING ANY PLUG-IN, INCLUDING WARRANTIES OF ACCURACY, MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.
 COMPUWARE FURTHER DISCLAIMS ANY WARRANTIES REGARDING THE SECURITY, RELIABILITY, AVAILABILITY OR PERFORMANCE OF THE COMPUWARE PLUG-IN.
 YOU WILL BE SOLELY RESPONSIBLE FOR ANY DAMAGES TO ANY COMPUTER SYSTEM OR ANY LOSS OR DATA OR INACCURATE DATA THAT RESULTS FROM THE USE OF THE PLUG-INS.
 COMPUWARE EXPRESSLY URGES ALL USERS OF THIS PLUG-IN TO UTILIZE THE AVAILABLE AUDIT FEATURES TO ENSURE THAT ALL DATA IS ANALYZED IN THE PLUG-IN (INCLUDING ANY PERSONAL OR IDENTIFIABLE DATA) PRIOR TO SENDING SUCH DATA TO COMPUWARE.
-If you do not agree with the terms of this Plug-In, or to any changes, modifications or supplements to these terms tat Compuware may implement in the future, you may terminate your use of the Plug-Ins.
-In that case, you agree to promptly remove the Plug-ins from the zAdvisor Application and cease all further use of the Plug-Ins.
+If you do not agree with the terms of this Plug-In, or to any changes, modifications or supplements to these terms that Compuware may implement in the future, you may terminate your use of the Plug-Ins.
+In that case, you agree to promptly remove the Plug-ins from the zAdviser Application and cease all further use of the Plug-Ins.

 ## Prerequisites